benjamincrozat/content/posts/laravel-best-practices.md

 ### Keep Laravel up to date

 [Keeping Laravel up to date](https://laravel.com/docs/upgrade) provides the following benefits:
-- **Improved security**: Because Laravel regularly releases security fixes.
+- **Improved security**: Laravel regularly releases security fixes.
 - **Better performances**: Laravel updates often include performance improvements, such as faster load times and more efficient code.
 - **New features and functionality**: These are why we use and love Laravel and the reason it changed our lives.
 - **Compatibility with the latest [official](https://packagist.org/?query=laravel%2F) and [community packages](https://packagist.org).**